abhy12/JS-Components/src/components/accordion/README.md

    collapse: true,
 });
 ```
-one thing to note here that you can use any document query or any class as a container if that container don't have an existing ID then the accordion will generate an ID
+one thing to note here that you can use any document query or any class as a container if that container don't have an existing ID then the accordion will generate an ID for the container

 ***Example***
 ```